jasmeetkaur9/jasmeetkaur9.github.io/content/blog/dddqn/index.md

 and action space increases, function approximators like deep networks come in handy to generalize learning over the state and action space.
 The function approximator usually outputs the Q-value of a state-action pair.
-This value captures the return by learning from a series of episodes of environment interactions.
+This value captures the expected return by learning from a series of episodes of environment interactions.
 Deep Networks help scale learning to large MDPs.
 In this article, I discuss the benefits of using a specific architecture called a Dueling Network with Double Deep Q-Learning and show